justinethier/cyclone/README.md

 - Support for Linux, Windows, FreeBSD, and Mac platforms.
 - Known to run on x86-64, x86, and Arm (Raspberry Pi) architectures.

+# Try Cyclone in Your Browser

+You can [try the Cyclone interpreter](https://cyclone-scheme.netlify.app/terminal.html) right in your browser.
+No installation required.

 # Installation

 There are several options available for installing Cyclone: